git-disl/GTAttackPod/README.md

 ```bash
 conda install nomkl
 ```

+While the above steps have been verified on a Macbook Air with an M1 chip, the installation of Tensorflow may cause unexpected errors.
+We encountered such errors on other MacOS machines.
+We highly recommend you to run the repository on Ubuntu, ideally with GPU installed.

 ## Supported Attacks
 Ten attacks are supported in the current version.
 The details can be found under the `attacks` directory.
 Below shows the list of attack functions you can invoke and their default hyperparameters.